vk-cs/docs-public/docs/en/main/additionals/start/legal/contributor/contributor.md

 ## 1. Terms and Definitions

-1.“VK” means VK LLC, a legal entity registered under the laws of the Russian Federation, OGRN 1027739850962, located at: 39 Leningradsky Avenue, bldg.
+1. “VK” means VK LLC, a legal entity registered under the laws of the Russian Federation, OGRN 1027739850962, located at: 39 Leningradsky Avenue, bldg.
 79, Moscow, 125167.

-2.“GitHub” is an Internet service, available at https://github.com/, used for hosting and joint development of IT projects.
+2. “GitHub” is an Internet service, available at https://github.com/, used for hosting and joint development of IT projects.

-3.“Contributions” mean the independent results of intellectual activity (including, but not limited to, source code, libraries, design objects, computer programs, databases or components thereof, texts, documentation, user instructions) provided by the Contributor to VK hereunder.
+3. “Contributions” mean the independent results of intellectual activity (including, but not limited to, source code, libraries, design objects, computer programs, databases or components thereof, texts, documentation, user instructions) provided by the Contributor to VK hereunder.

-4.“Contributor” means, where the Contributor is an individual acting on his/her own behalf, an individual who has the necessary legal capacity to enter into and perform this Agreement; and where the Contribution is provided by an individual on behalf of a legal entity or an individual entrepreneur (including on behalf of the employer) the respective legal entity or individual entrepreneur.
+4. “Contributor” means, where the Contributor is an individual acting on his/her own behalf, an individual who has the necessary legal capacity to enter into and perform this Agreement; and where the Contribution is provided by an individual on behalf of a legal entity or an individual entrepreneur (including on behalf of the employer) the respective legal entity or individual entrepreneur.

-5.“Derivative Work” means any modification, improvement of, work that is based on (or derived from) the Contribution (including translation) made by VK or a third party for VK.
+5. “Derivative Work” means any modification, improvement of, work that is based on (or derived from) the Contribution (including translation) made by VK or a third party for VK.

-6.“Affiliates” mean legal entities who can directly or indirectly control the operations of VK or other members of the VK group, or legal entities whose operations VK can control directly or indirectly.
+6. “Affiliates” mean legal entities who can directly or indirectly control the operations of VK or other members of the VK group, or legal entities whose operations VK can control directly or indirectly.

-7.“Agreement” means this license agreement entered into as set out in Section 2 hereof.
+7. “Agreement” means this license agreement entered into as set out in Section 2 hereof.

-8.“Party” means either party to this Agreement.
+8. “Party” means either party to this Agreement.

 ## 2. Entry into Force